Adwords with Unknown Budgets and Beyond: Obstacles with Using Classic Primal-Dual Analysis

 Notice that when $g(x)=e^{x-1}$, we have $\int_0^1 (1-g(x))\, dx =g(0)=1/e< 0.5$.

 Now, let $\opt$ denote the offline solution and let $\opt_i$ denote the set of arrivals matched to $i$ in $\opt$.
-In contrast to the primal-dual scheme, the LP free scheme from Section \ref{sec:ana} only imposes the following linear combination of the LP constraints,
+In contrast to the primal-dual scheme, the LP free scheme imposes the following linear combination of the LP constraints,

 where we summed constraints (i) over all arrivals in $\opt_i$ and scaled $\theta_i$ in accordance with the LP free system (the counterpart of constraint (ii) in the LP free system replaces $B_i\theta_i$ with $\theta_i$).
-Since $i$ is never matched to any arrival after the first one, we have that, $\lambda_t \geq b_{it}\, r_i\, (1-g(0))\,\, \forall t\geq 2$.
+Since $i$ is never matched to any arrival after the first one, we have that, $\lambda_t \geq b_{i,t}\, (1-g(0))\,\, \forall t\geq 2$.
 Thus,